 In the message, the invitation examples evoke Americana and festivity, while the copy talks directly to the user who is probably overworked, stressed, and trying to put a fab party together from her / his work cubicle.
 The email nails it with its “can do” attitude.

-Subject: Up to 50% off Memorial Day Savings
+Up To 50% Off Memorial Day Savings!

 The top image looks like a left turn from the usual action-oriented artwork you see in sporting-good photos, but maybe that’s why this photo, of a father and daughter sitting together quietly stood out in our search.
 The copy itself is pretty straightforward and promotional, but the subtle red-white-and-blue color scheme and the sentimental photo set it apart from other Dick’s emails.

-Subject: Inspiration for your Memorial Day BBQ
+Inspiration for your Memorial Day spread

 We chose this email for two reasons: